billingsdaniel/NetworkBootcamp/Firewall_DNS_Certs.md

 7. make sure private key isnt hosted anywhere, sensitive info for security of hosted site
 8. can set permissions for restricting file access with `chmod`\
 `chmod 400 dansdogservice.key`
-9. If self signing certs will trigger sec warning in browser since not signed by Cert Authority.
+9. If self signing certs, will trigger sec warning in browser since not signed by Cert Authority.
 Best to only use for testing.
 In prod, likely using a viable trusted cert from a CA company or project wide.
-10. fix config for nginx \
+10.  modify config for nginx \
-`cert nginx config`
+`vi /etc/nginx/sites-enabled/default`
-11. example config
+11. example tls config
     ```
     server {